 - Google Maps: Users will be able to access turn-by-turn navigation to your guide's central location and other locations of your choosing, such as local restaurants or nearby parking.
 You can find out more about the Google Map feature here.

 - Static Maps: Upload a .JPG or .PNG image file for your guide.
 These maps typically include a campus map, internal floor plans, and/or a booth layout for an exhibit hall or poster session.

-- Interactive Maps: This type of map is available for Premium and Branded plans only.
+- Interactive Maps: This type of map is available for Premium and Metered plans.
 With this feature, you can create links between content and locations.

 Static Maps are available on all plan levels.
 In the Maps module, you can upload .JPG or .PNG image files that are larger than 1000x1000 pixels but smaller than 2000x2000 pixels.